What you'll learn

 for (let i = 0; i < block.itemCount_; i++) {

-const valueCode = jsonGenerator.valueToCode(block, 'ADD' + i,
+const valueCode = generator.valueToCode(block, 'ADD' + i,

-jsonGenerator.PRECEDENCE) || 'null';
+Order.ATOMIC) || 'null';

 values.push(valueCode);